shelbyhamp/SHELBYBRADY-SQA2025-AUBURN/REPO.md

 4. Make sure you have bandit installed
 5. RUN: git commit -m "Test hook"
 6. pip install fuzzing.
 OUTPUT: `Running Bandit for security scan...`

+## Report
+A paragraph form of our report is located in report.md